 “Art,” Marsh said, “is a legalized form of insanity, and I do it very well.”

-From the Cadillac Ranch, Marsh moved onto other endeavors including a giant phantom pool table that can only be seen from the air, to huge sculpted legs south of the city, to a plethora of strange signs posted throughout Amarillo.
+From the Cadillac Ranch, Marsh moved on to other endeavors, including a giant phantom pool table that can only be seen from the air to huge sculpted legs south of the city, to a plethora of strange signs posted throughout Amarillo.
 In any event, it’s an interesting ride!

-Northwest of Amarillo, Marsh painted a mesa to look like it’s floating, where hundreds of sheets of plywood were painted sky blue on the side of a tall hill.
+Northwest of Amarillo, Marsh painted a mesa to look like it was floating, where hundreds of sheets of plywood were painted sky blue on the side of a tall hill.
 Unless it’s overcast, the resulting impression is that the summit is floating.
 The mesa is located about 8 miles northwest of Amarillo via Tascosa Road.

 While the signs are spread out around Amarillo and the surrounding area, Old San Jacinto is the neighborhood where you’ll see them in the highest concentration.
 The ever-enigmatic Marsh explained the signs, saying, “They are to be looked at.”

 “The signs are just there, like the Rock of Gibraltar or the Statue of Liberty.
 They are a system of unanticipated rewards.”
 Marsh provided the official-looking diamond-shaped signs to anyone who would put them up on their property.
-Stanley Marsh, 3 died in June of 2014 at the age of 76.
+Stanley Marsh, 3, died in June of 2014 at the age of 76.

 While Marsh didn’t care if people sprayed graffiti on the cars at the Cadillac Ranch, he wouldn’t tolerate anyone messing with his eccentric signs.
 True Texan in form, Marsh had more than a few run-ins with the law over his brand of enforcement.
-At one point, it was said, that he pinned an 18-year old boy with a hammer inside his chicken coop, when the boy was caught red-handed with one of his signs.
+At one point, it was said that he pinned an 18-year old boy with a hammer inside his chicken coop when the boy was caught red-handed with one of his signs.

 Other eccentricities included a billboard-scale sign on his property that read “Actual Size,” and he created a gargantuan necktie, 40 feet long and 8 feet wide, which he placed around the chimney of his mother’s home.